5 Things you need to know before adding a home extension

 If you have an existing cellar, you can convert this into a usable space without using up the volume allocated to you under permitted development rights.
 Extending your home into your basement is still considered a valuable home extension.
 You might have to consider some structural waterproofing, otherwise known as basement tanking to ensure the space is dry and usable.

 You can install much need utility rooms underground, kitchens or bathrooms.
 Just bare in mind that these types of extension can be slightly more costly than conventional above ground home extensions, but they are worthwhile just the same.

-If you feel that selling your property is more advantageous than improving your home then please refer to our article on How to increase the value of your property.
-Alternatively our article on How To exchange your property quickly.
+If you feel that selling your property is more advantageous than improving your home then please refer to our article on 5 More things you need to Know before you carry out a Home Extension.
+Alternatively our article on House Extension Planning.